OpenEvalProject/evals/manuscripts/elife-73020/v2/manuscript.md

 By examining spheroid structure throughout the entire experiment (Figure 6), we establish a relationship between spheroid structure and size that is independent of initial seeding density.
 This result is significant as it suggests that variability in size and structure may be primarily attributable to time.
 For example, spheroids that are smaller than average on a given observation day may have been seeded at a lower density.
 Statistical techniques, such as ODE-constrained mixed effects models, can be applied to elucidate sources of intrinsic variability, such as variability in the initial seeding density (Wang et al., 2012; Hasenauer et al., 2014).
 It is common in the literature to compare spheroids with and without a putative drug after a fixed number of days (Friedrich et al., 2009).
 However, our analysis suggests that comparing the structure of spheroids of a fixed size may be more insightful; this approach obviates variability due to initial seeding density, increasing the sensitivity of statistical tests to small effects.
 A corollary is that since inferences relating to spheroid structure are independent of spheroid size, experiments can be initiated with a larger number of cells to decrease the time until spheroids reach phase 3.

 Given our observations of WM983b spheroids across seeding densities, an apparent conclusion of our analysis is that statistically consistent phase 3 behaviour implies a statistically consistent limiting structure.
 If true, this suggests that an experimentalist only has to investigate phase 3 behaviour to reach a conclusion relating to the limiting structure.
 Analysis of both the mathematical model and experimental results for WM793b spheroids indicate that this is not the case.
-In the mathematical model, fs (Equation 6) characterises the structure solely in terms of parameters Q and Rc, whereas γ—which relates to the ratio of cell proliferation and loss due to necrosis (Equation 2)—determines the steady-state.
+In the mathematical model, $f_{s}$ (Equation 6) characterises the structure solely in terms of parameters $Q$ and $R_{c}$, whereas $\gamma$—which relates to the ratio of cell proliferation and loss due to necrosis (Equation 2)—determines the steady-state.
 We see this for WM793b spheroids, as phase 3 behaviour is independent of the initial seeding density (Figure 6), but time-lapse data of the overall growth (Figure 1b) gives no indication that spheroids of different densities will tend toward the same limiting size.

-As fs determines the relationship between spheroid size and structure at any time point, we expect estimates of Q and Rc to be similar when calibrated to data from different days.
-This is the case for estimates of Q (Figure 4d), but estimates of Rc decrease with time (Figure 4e).
-While the mathematical model captures the same overall behaviour observed in the experiments, it is evident from the discrepancy observed during phase 3 (Figure 6) that fs is misspecified.
-Our assumptions of nutrient and waste at diffusive equilibrium and a hard threshold for growth inhibition and necrosis give rise to fs that is cubic in ϕ and η.
-Since the empirical relationship for the cell lines we investigate is approximately linear, the model underestimates the radius at which phase 3 begins, Rc.
-At the loss of mechanistic insight, one approach to rectify this discrepancy is to construct a purely phenomenological relationship where fs is piecewise linear.
+As $f_{s}$ determines the relationship between spheroid size and structure at any time point, we expect estimates of $Q$ and $R_{c}$ to be similar when calibrated to data from different days.
+This is the case for estimates of $Q$ (Figure 4d), but estimates of $R_{c}$ decrease with time (Figure 4e).
+While the mathematical model captures the same overall behaviour observed in the experiments, it is evident from the discrepancy observed during phase 3 (Figure 6) that $f_{s}$ is misspecified.
+Our assumptions of nutrient and waste at diffusive equilibrium and a hard threshold for growth inhibition and necrosis give rise to $f_{s}$ that is cubic in $ϕ$ and $η$.
+Since the empirical relationship for the cell lines we investigate is approximately linear, the model underestimates the radius at which phase 3 begins, $R_{c}$.
+At the loss of mechanistic insight, one approach to rectify this discrepancy is to construct a purely phenomenological relationship where $f_{s}$ is piecewise linear.
 A second approach is to revisit fundamental modelling assumptions to develop a mechanistic description of the relationship between spheroid structure and overall size that is consistent with our experimental observations for these cell lines.

-Our observations for WM983b and WM793b melanoma cell lines do not preclude a form of fs that is cubic for other cell lines or experimental conditions.
+Our observations for WM983b and WM793b melanoma cell lines do not preclude a form of $f_{s}$ that is cubic for other cell lines or experimental conditions.
 In our framework, the behaviour of spheroids is characterised by the empirical relationship between spheroid size and structure.
-Therefore, despite misspecification in parameter estimates of Rc, we can compare spheroids grown with WM793b and WM983b cell lines by comparing the structural relationship observed in the experimental data (Figure 6).
+Therefore, despite misspecification in parameter estimates of $R_{c}$, we can compare spheroids grown with WM793b and WM983b cell lines by comparing the structural relationship observed in the experimental data (Figure 6).
 In this case, we observe that radius at which the necrotic core develops is much smaller in WM983b spheroids than for WM793b spheroids.
 While we cannot elucidate the biological factors that lead to this difference from our analysis, we postulate that differences in the diffusion or consumption of nutrients by cells of each cell line may contribute.

 We have restricted our analysis of spheroid structure to three measurements that quantify the sizes of the spheroid, inhibited region and necrotic core.
 While the spheroid and necrotic core sizes are objective measurements, the boundary of the inhibited region is not.
 Our approach is to identify the distance from the spheroid periphery where the density of cells in gap 2 falls below 20% of the maximum.
 We find this semi-automated approach produces excellent results and enables high-throughput analysis of hundreds of spheroids; however, it does not take advantage of all the information available in the experimental images.
 Mathematical models that explicitly include variation in cell density through space (Ward and King, 1999; Jin et al., 2021) may be appropriate, however are typically heavily parameterised, limiting the insight obtainable from typical experimental data.
 The mass-balance model coupled to a model describing the relationship between spheroid size and structure avoids these issues and, despite model simplicity, we are still able to gain useful biological insight.

-## Conclusion
+### Conclusion

 Reproducibility and size uniformity are paramount in practical applications of spheroid models.
 Yet, the effect of intentional or unintentional variability in spheroid size on the inner structure that develops is not well understood.
 We present a quantitative framework to analyse spheroid structure as a function of overall size, finding that the outer radius characterises the inner structure of spheroids grown from two melanoma cell lines.
 Further, we find that the initial seeding density has little effect on the structure that develops.
 These results attest to the reproducibility of spheroids as an in vitro research tool.
 While we analyse data from two melanoma cell lines, our focus on commonly reported spheroid measurements allows our framework to be applied more generally to a other cell lines and culture conditions.
 It is routine to compare spheroid size and structure of spheroids at a pre-determined time, our results suggest a refined protocol that compares the structure of spheroids at a pre-determined overall size.

 Given the prominence of spheroids in experimental research, there is a surprising scarcity of experimentally validated mathematical models that can be applied to interpret data from these experiments.
 We find that one of the earliest and simplest models of tumour progression—the seminal model of Greenspan, 1972—can give valuable insights with a parameter space that matches the level of detail available from spheroid structure data.
 Given that we establish an empirical relationship between spheroid size and structure independent of both time and the initial spheroid size, we suggest future theoretical work to identify mechanisms that give rise to this relationship, perhaps through equation learning (Lagergren et al., 2020).
 To aid in validating theoretical models of spheroid growth, we make our highly detailed experimental data freely available.

-## Data availability
+### Data availability

 Code, data, and interactive figures are available as a Julia module on GitHub at github.com/ap-browning/Spheroids (Browning, 2021c; copy archived at swh:1:rev:27f9e32bb702cb56a62bacaae1e49746a3c4342d).
 Code used to process the experimental images is available on Zenodo (Browning and Murphy, 2021b).